 - Two analysts should analyse and interpret each sample.
 Any discrepancies should be resolved by assessment by a third analyst - Each analyst should be suitably qualified according to recognised national standards - Each analyst should score independently 100 nuclei for each sample.
-The first analyst should start the analysis from the left side of the slide and the second analyst from the right one - · Each analyst should document their results in separate sheets - Analyse only intact nuclei, not overlapped or crowded nuclei or nuclei covered by cytoplasmic debris or high degree of autofluorescence - Avoid areas where there is excess of cytoplasmic debris or non-specific hybridisation - Signal intensity may vary, even with a single nucleus.
+The first analyst should start the analysis from the left side of the slide and the second analyst from the right one - Each analyst should document their results in separate sheets - Analyse only intact nuclei, not overlapped or crowded nuclei or nuclei covered by cytoplasmic debris or high degree of autofluorescence - Avoid areas where there is excess of cytoplasmic debris or non-specific hybridisation - Signal intensity may vary, even with a single nucleus.
 In such cases, use single filters and/or adjust the focal plane - In suboptimal conditions signals may appear diffuse.
-If two signals of the same colour touch each other, or the distance between them is no greater than two signal widths, or when there is a faint strand connecting the two signals, count as one signal - When analysing dual-colour breakapart probes, if there is a gap between the red and green signal no greater than 2 signals width apart, count as not rearranged/fused signal - If in doubt about whether a cell is analysable or not, then do not analyse it
+If two signals of the same colour touch each other, or the distance between them is no greater than two signal widths, or when there is a faint strand connecting the two signals, count as one signal - .
+If in doubt about whether a cell is analysable or not, then do not analyse it

-Analysis Guidelines Do not count - nuclei are too close together to determine boundaries Do not count overlapping nuclei - all areas of both nuclei are not visible Count as two fusion signals - the gap between the red and green signal is less than two signal widths Count as two fusion signals - one fusion signal is diffuse
+Analysis Guidelines Do not count - nuclei are too close together to determine boundaries Do not count overlapping nuclei - all areas of both nuclei are not visible Count as two red signals and two green signals - one of the two red signals is diffuse Count as two red signals and two green signals - the gap in one red signal is less than two signal widths

+Expected Results

-Expected Results Expected Normal Signal Pattern
+Expected Normal Signal Pattern

-In a normal cell, two red/green fusion signals are expected (2F).
+In a normal cell, two red and two green signals (2R2G) are expected.